 As a general rule, playing with another human should enhance your experience.
 In the case of Player vs. Player, such as with combat, sometimes a negative result can upset the defeated party.
 We do our best to ensure that PvP is engaging, fair, and time-considerate.

 We want to encourage but never require that you invite your friends to play.
 An example of this would be a mechanic which requires having two or more friends to access.
-If such a mechanic exists, it will be only through implicit social collaboration.
+If such a mechanic exists, it will be only through implicit social collaboration such as a co-op game.

 We encourage you to check out Dark Pattern Games for a list of additional design patterns we're aware of and try to avoid!